Vidya Balan: Media image and artistry

 Following the success of Parineeta and Lage Raho Munna Bhai, Vidya's film roles were subject to wide critical analysis.
 Vir Sanghvi noted that the films Heyy Babyy and Kismat Konnection were "strange films [...] in which she tried to pretend to be what she is not — a Bollywood bimbette."
 Vidya described that particular phase in her career as a "struggle to be someone else".
 Due to the criticism that her film choices evoked, Vidya decided to choose roles that she "believed in" rather than choose by convention.
 Members of the media have subsequently labelled her as "bold" and "daring" in her choices.

 Her starring roles in Heyy Babyy and Kismat Konnection also led to considerable attention in the media for her "questionable wardrobe".
 Several publications listed her as the "worst dressed actress" and her costume designers attributed her failure to carry off western clothes due to her weight and body structure.
 She was later praised in the media for wearing saris at public events; designer Niharika Khan explained, "Vidya's beauty lies in her curves.
 She's comfortable in her voluptuousness, and therefore in a sari."
-Vidya has since been identified as defying "an anglicised idea of sexuality" and embody the idea of "raw Indian sexuality".
+Vidya has since been identified as defying "an anglicised idea of sexuality" and embodying the idea of "raw Indian sexuality".

 After portraying strong-willed protagonists in Paa, Ishqiya, No One Killed Jessica, The Dirty Picture and Kahaani, Vidya was credited in the media for pioneering a movement that breaks the stereotypical portrayal of heroines in Bollywood.
 The major commercial success of the latter two earned her the title of a "female hero" and Kalpana Nair of Firstpost noted that with these two films Vidya spearheaded a change in the roles that were offered to actresses over 30.
 Critic Mayank Shekhar predicted, "Just a few smart male actors can completely change the face of a commercial, star-driven film industry.
 Looking at [...]
 Vidya Balan [...] it appears, that change could well originate from the leading lady instead."
 In 2023, Rajeev Masand named her one of Hindi cinema's best actresses.